High-quality care

 If the professional considers that the information would cause serious harm to your health at a given time, they may withhold certain information from you.
 For this unusual and temporary course of action, they must seek the advice of a colleague and must add the justification for the withholding of information to the patient file.
 The sensitive information will, however, be disclosed to the trusted person, if any.

-You, as the patient, have the right to learn whether the professional is insured and authorised to practise their profession.
-You, as a patient, have the right to inform yourself about the practitioner's insurance coverage and authorisation or registration status.
+As a patient, you have the right to know whether a healthcare professional is insured and authorised to practise.
+You also have the right to request information about their insurance coverage and their licensing or registration status.

-You have the right to give informed, prior and free consent to any intervention by the practitioner.
-Information will be provided at appropriate times and will be in a language understood by the patient.
+You have the right to give informed, prior, and voluntary consent to any intervention by a healthcare professional.
+The information will be provided to you in a timely manner and in language you can understand.

-This does not mean that the healthcare professional has to ask explicit consent for every action (taking blood samples, measuring blood pressure, etc.).
-The healthcare provider can also infer your consent from your behaviour.
-If you consent to treatment, you basically consent to every part of that treatment.
-In emergency situations, when it is impossible to ascertain the will of the patient or their representative, the healthcare professional carries out all necessary interventions.
+This does not mean that the healthcare provider must ask for explicit consent for every minor procedure (e.g. blood sampling, blood pressure measurement).
+Your behaviour may also indicate consent.
+If you agree to a treatment, you are generally consenting to all its components.
+In emergency situations, when it is impossible to determine the will of the patient or their representative, the healthcare professional will carry out all necessary interventions.

 You have the right to a carefully maintained and securely stored medical record.
 You may request a copy of your medical record.
 After the patient's death, only indirect access to their patient record is possible for close relatives up to the second degree and only through a professional (only if patient did not object during their lifetime).